 The Elegant Art of Giving and Receiving Feedback

 Feedback is a key contributor for growth within medical education.
 As Medical Educators, we have had scant training on how to effectively give or receive feedback.
 Understanding the important role of feedback and how to optimize the information given and received in feedback will help physicians in medical education improve their effectiveness.

 How to Keep the Fire...
 While Avoiding Burn Out

 The incidence of burn out among health care professionals is reaching epidemic heights with international impact.
 This talk offers insights into the definition and etiology of burnout as well as an opportunity to take a self test to assess one’s level of burn out.
 Organizational contributions to individual burn out will be discussed.
 Tips to help at every level of their career journey, optimize their ability to manage burn out will be shared.

 Where You Stand Depends On What You See

 Discusses the neurological basis behind bias and delves into the dangers of stereotypes and biases.

 The art of resolving conflict between and within organizations.

 The Threads Among Us

 The Threads Among Us is a workshop featuring a seven minute film which demonstrates common incivilities experienced by many working in medicine.
-The video is a springboard for a discussion of ways to improve understanding and kindness among members of the health care team.
+The video is a springboard for a discussion of ways to improve understanding and kindness and develop empathy among members of the health care team.
 Team medicine has become increasingly important in the current care of patients.
 While we have focused on kindness in patient care, we frequently overlook the importance of treating others on the clinical teams with kindness.
 The concepts covered in this workshop include social contagion, the ladder of influence and the power of gratitude.